yorknouse/docs/pages/08-accounts.md

 Emails sent to `sport@nouse.co.uk` go to all the sports editors, for example.
 After each election, be sure to add editors to [groups](https://admin.google.com/nouse.co.uk/AdminHome#GroupList:), and remove old editors from groups.

-Individuals can also have "aliases", but this is only used for common misspellings of people's names.
+Individuals can also have "aliases", but this is only used for common misspellings of people's names and for sections such as Film & Television where content can sometimes be presented as if they were two separate sections.
 Even though `deputy-editor@nouse.co.uk` has only one recipient, it is a Group, because it's easier to manage like that.

 Note that groups must all be explicitly configured to "Also allow anyone on the Internet to post messages" -- there's a box somewhere that needs to be ticked.